 We implemented the following address resolution schemes: Central DB, Push with and without SAL, and Pull with and without SAL.
 The Pull scheme consists of three variants besides SAL.
 On the figures they are marked by Pull (complete), Pull (connection) and Pull (conservative).
 The difference between these three Pull schemes is the way in which the EB learns resolution information from the incoming broadcast resolution requests that are not destined to the EB.
 In Pull (complete), the EBs stores information of each incoming resolution request message.
 In Pull (connection), only the entries that already exist in the resolution table are updated, but no new entry is learned.
 This method is similar to ARP.
-Lastly, in Pull (conservative), the EB does not learn from any resolution request not destined to it.
+Lastly, in Pull (conservative), the EB learns only from resolution requests it initiated and the resolution requests that are destined to it.

 In all the schemes, the table lengths are limited by a fixed table capacity.
 When an entry is added to a full table, the oldest entry is overwritten.
 In addition, an entry with a wrong information is revealed when it is accessed.
-The wrong entries and the missing entries are resolved by the broadcast resolution request messages to all the servers - except for the Central DB scheme, where the resolution is done by an access to the central directory.
+The wrong entries and the missing entries are resolved by the broadcast resolution request messages to all the servers - except for the Central

+DB scheme, where the resolution is done by an access to the central directory.

 The output of the simulator includes the number of transmitted resolution messages, as well as the occupancy, the number of updates, and the hit percentage of the resolution tables.
 For simplicity, we neglect the impact of the network topology.
 Thus, each unicast message between a pair of VMs is counted as a single message, and a multicast or a broadcast message is counted as the number of recipients.
-For example, a request broadcast by an EB in a data center with N EBs is counted as N-1 messages, since it is sent to N-1EBs; and the unicast reply is counted as a single message.
+For example, a request broadcast by an EB in a data center with N EBs is counted as N-1 messages, since it is sent to N-1 EBs; and the unicast reply is counted as a single message.
 Pulling the address resolution data base in the Central DB architecture is counted as two messages: one for the request and one for the reply.
-Revealing a wrong entry costs two additional messages: one for sending a packet to a wrong destination, and the second for receiving a reply message indicating that the destination is wrong.
+Revealing a wrong entry costs two additional messages: one for sending a packet to a wrong destination, and the second for receiving a reply message indicating that the destination is wrong

-6.2 Synthetic Trace Simulation Results
+B. Synthetic Trace Simulation Results

-We start by running simulations with a syntheticallygenerated trace.
-We use the typical values from Table 2, and vary the table capacity B from 10 to 10^6 entries.
-The placement distribution is uniform, such that at every placement decision, the edge bridge for each VM is chosen uniformly.
+We start by running simulations with a synthetically-generated trace.
+We use the typical values from Table II, and vary the table capacity B from 10 to 10^6 entries.
+The placement distribution is uniform, such that at every placement decision, the edge bridge for each VM is chosen uniformly over all VMs.
 New VMs pick uniformly their tenants.
 The VM chosen for migration or destruction are also picked uniformly.
 At the initial state of the simulations, the data center is full with random VMs up to its capacity $(V \cdot N)$.
 The simulations are run until the steady state.

-Figures 7(a), 7(b) and 7(c) show the impact of the resolution table capacity on the mean resolution packet network load, the largest mean update rate of a table, and the mean hit rate, respectively, for each of the architectures.
+Figures 9(a), 9(b) and 9(c) show the impact of the resolution table capacity on the mean resolution packet network load, the largest mean update rate of a table, and the mean hit rate, respectively, for each of the architectures.
 Note that for the Central DB, the shown table capacity is for the tables in EBs and not for the central data base.